 (C) For the Alternative Run, the Starting Asset Amount may equal the funds withheld amount.

-(2) In another example of an Associated Party 100% coinsurance transaction:
+(2) In another example of an affiliated 100% coinsurance transaction:

 (A) The funds withheld assets exceed the reserve held at the assuming company.

 (B) Excess capital supported by Primary Security commensurate with U.S. risk-based capital standards, is not demonstrated to be held and dedicated to and available for the support of the reinsurance business, if needed.